highfestiva/scimed-surveyor/README.md

 the reverse proxy (nginx), etc. Kibana is mapped in under /kibana/.

-## Download and insert new PubTator topics
+## Download and inject new PubTator topics

 To get new a PubTator topic shown in the web server you need to do two things: